Immigration Rights Resources

 - Illinois State Board of Education

-- Immigration legal services on a sliding scale to people in Central & Southern Illinois.
+- By Location- BLOOMINGTON-NORMAL & CHAMPAIGN-URBANA - The Immigration Project- Immigration legal services on a sliding scale to people in Central & Southern Illinois.

 - Includes in-person consultation, teleconferencing, and old-fashined circuit riding.